 Search for wildlife.

 Chitwan National Park, Nepal’s first national park, is a sanctuary for one-horned rhinoceros, Bengal tigers, elephants and more.
-Hop in a Jeep for a chance to view these animals up close and learn about how their natural habitat is being preserved.
+Hop in a Jeep to view these animals up close and learn how their natural habitat is being preserved.
 Visit Bardiya National Park, home to some 400 birds, for a chance to see egrets, black ibis, kingfishers and more.
-Birdwatching has created more awareness around the conservation of natural habitats around Barouli as well.
+Birdwatching has also created more awareness around the conservation of natural habitats around Barouli.
 Find your bird watching tribe among the locals here.

 **Hiring local guides empowers them to make a living sharing what they know best and feel good about fueling the local economy.
 We’d be remiss not to note that all of Community Homestay’s experiences are created and led by local guides who are excited to engage with visitors.